 - Concrete is durable—its lifespan is actually two or three times longer than other common building materials.

-- Concrete is great at absorbing and retaining heat, which means it will increase energy efficiency of a building and reduce HVAC expenses.
+- Concrete is great at absorbing and retaining heat, which means it will increase the energy efficiency of a building and reduce HVAC expenses.

 - Its reflective properties will decrease air-conditioning costs in the hot summer months.